 The splendid Palacio De Gobierno and the grand Mérida Cathedral sit across from Plaza Grande.
 The Palacio’s unmissable, and with no entrance fee, there’s no excuse not to go.
 It’s home to government as well as tourist offices, and the palace has murals produced by local artists depicting the history of the Spanish and Mayan people.

 Standing proudly in the heart of the city, Mérida Cathedral beckons you inside its majestic four walls.
 The fine interior is one you can appreciate, regardless of any religion.
-The Paseo Montejo a few blocks walk or a short taxi ride from Plaza Grande is also worth checking out.
+Paseo Montejo is a few blocks walk or a short taxi ride from Plaza Grande is also worth checking out.

 Nightlife in Mérida is dominated by one thing and one thing only: salsa music.
 Whether it’s catching live salsa music in one of the plazas or going into a bar/club, music is king.